cs411-alawini/sp24-cs411-team051-OneOOne/doc/Stage1_Project_Proposal.md

 Nevertheless, adding analytics capabilities to expense manager application is crucial to giving customers the useful information they need to improve their financial well-being and achieve their goals.

 ## Usefulness
 This expense manager application is highly beneficial as it provides users with a user-friendly platform to track their expenses, set budgets, and gain insights into their spending habits.
-With features like expense categorization, real-time currency conversion, and expense analysis, users can efficiently manage their finances and make informed decisions.
+With features like expense categorization, and expense analysis, users can efficiently manage their finances and make informed decisions.
 The application also offers convenience through bill reminders, ensuring users stay organized and on top of their financial commitments.
 Overall, this application empowers individuals to take control of their finances, promoting financial awareness and responsible money management.

 ## Realness
 We are going to use the following realworld dataset with some augmentation to test our application -